mailcow/mailcow-dockerized-docs/docs/u_e-rspamd.md

 ## Learn Spam & Ham

 Rspamd learns mail as spam or ham when you move a message in or out of the junk folder to any mailbox besides trash.
-This is archived by using the Dovecot plugin "antispam" and a simple parser script.
+This is achieved by using the Dovecot plugin "antispam" and a simple parser script.

 Rspamd also auto-learns mail when a high or low score is detected (see https://rspamd.com/doc/configuration/statistic.html#autolearning)